WarlordSam07/Warlordsam07/README.md

 <img align='right' src="https://github-readme-stats.vercel.app/api?username=warlordsam07&show_icons=true&theme=radical" width="380">
 <p><em>Just a regular techie who has a keen interest in esoteric technologies <br><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"><br><br>
  My name is Pratik Lagaskar but I go by my alias warlordsam.
 I am a passionate life-long student of cybersecurity.
 Most of my projects are either private or on different hosting services.
-I like to spend mojority of my time learning new things related to development, DevSecOps and Cybersecurity.
+I like to spend majority of my time learning new things related to development, DevSecOps and Cybersecurity.

- - 🔭 I’m currently working on a dark web scanner.
+ - 🔭 I’m currently working on a dark web data wells scanner.
 - 🌱 I’m currently learning Ruby on Rails, Scala and attending a lot of tech-conferences .
 - 👯 I’m willing to collaborate on building security tools, and research projects.
 - 📫 How to reach me: pratiklagaskar.pl@gmail.com